 Program Description

-This program is designed for students wanting to complete a two-year AAS Degree in Architectural Engineering Technician and enter the workforce.
+This program is designed for students wanting to complete an AAS Degree in Architectural Engineering Technician and enter the workforce.
 Students explore construction and drafting concepts and techniques, materials, and overall building design.
 This degree prepares the student for a career as an architectural CAD drafting technician for architectural design and construction firms, governmental entities, large corporations, and manufacturers/suppliers or building products.
 It is a comprehensive two-year study in architectural drafting, elementary design and building science.
 The program emphasizes green/sustainable architectural practices and essential technical concepts used in architectural CAD and building information modeling (BIM).

 Learn more about this program.